Can recruiters really spot AI resumes? Maybe. But it’s complicated.

-They’re desperate for a better way.
-And when someone shares a success story that mentions how AI helped them tailor their resume or write a cover letter, you can count on a chorus of recruiters jumping in to warn:Â
+And yet, when someone shares a success story that mentions how AI helped them tailor their resume or write a cover letter that got attention, you can count on a chorus of recruiters jumping in to warn:

-“Using AI for your applications will only hurt your chances.”
+“I can spot AI resumes a mile away” or “Using AI for your applications will only hurt your chances.”

-And honestly, in some cases, they’re right.
+In some cases, they’re right.

 But it raises bigger questions: Is all AI writing created equal?
 Or can some AI avoid detection, sound human, and even increase your chances of getting hired?